 - hold some jobs that need a high-level security clearance.

 Time Lived in Canada

 To keep your permanent resident status, you must have been in Canada for at least 730 days during the last five years.
 These 730 days don’t need to be continuous.
 Some of your time abroad may count towards the 730 days.

 To help you track your time in Canada, use a travel journal.
 Other ways to know how long you’ve been in Canada:

 - Ask a Canadian border officer when you enter Canada.

 - Apply for or renew your PR card.
 We will tell you if you’re eligible.

-Losing your permanent resident status
+Losing your permanent residency in Canada status